starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Vulkan Beta: Game fails to launch
 - There is an [issue with LibCUDA](https://github.com/jp7677/dxvk-nvapi/issues/174#issuecomment-2227462795) that prevents vulkan and DLSS from working on linux.
 - If using Wine-GE, add the environment variable `WINE_HIDE_NVIDIA_GPU=1` to enable vulkan
 - If using Wine or Wine-GE, see [instructions](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#dlssdeep-learning-super-sampling--vulkan) to patch libcuda to enable both vulkan and DLSS

 #### DLSS(Deep Learning Super Sampling) / Vulkan
 - There is a [memory allocation issue with LibCUDA](https://github.com/jp7677/dxvk-nvapi/issues/174#issuecomment-2227462795), where it attempts to allocate in a specific area already occupied by the game.
    - A possible solution would be patching LibCUDA file increasing this area.
       - Locate your 64-bit `libcuda.so` (usually `/usr/lib` or run `whereis libcuda.so`).
       - To generate `libcuda.patched.so`, replace both placeholder `/path/to/` lines below then run:
         ```
         echo -ne $(od -An -tx1 -v /path/to/libcuda.so | tr -d '\n' | sed -e 's/00 00 00 f8 ff 00 00 00/00 00 00 f8 ff ff 00 00/g' -e 's/ /\\x/g') > /desired/path/to/libcuda.patched.so
         ```
       - Use the environment variable `LD_PRELOAD` to load the patched version:
        `LD_PRELOAD=/path/to/the/libcuda.patched.so:$LD_PRELOAD`
+      - navigate inside your wine prefix to `drive_c/windows/system32` then copy any dll to `cryptbase.dll`, `devobj.dll`, and `drvstore.dll`
       - Remove the `WINE_HIDE_NVIDIA_GPU` env variable if it is set in Lutris or your launch script.
       - Don't forget to enable DXVK-NVAPI.